 As it turns out, there’s no one definitive answer.
 In fact, it’s an ongoing debate.
 One that’s been raging for hundreds (perhaps thousands) of years.
 Even the pinnacle of sports achievement and spectacle, the Olympic Games, has included (or banned) varying “sports” since its start in the 8thcentury BC.
 In our particular moment, esports is at the center of the debate.

 Among the free online dictionaries, each offers a version of this theme: Sport is an activity that includes physical exertion, skill, competition, and entertainment.
 The one main variation on this theme: the degree of emphasis on the physical aspect of the sport.

 According to the Oxford dictionary, a sport is an activity involving physical exertion and skill in which an individual or team competes against another or others for entertainment.
-Dictionary.comdownplays the physical.
-How athletic, after all, is hunting and fishing?
+Dictionary.com downplays the physical.
+How athletic, after all, are hunting and fishing?

 An athletic activity requiring skill or physical prowess and often of a competitive nature, such as racing, baseball, tennis, golf, bowling, wrestling, boxing, hunting, fishing, etc.

 It all comes down to one word.
 It’s an and/or conundrum.
 Physical exertion and skill.
 Versus, skill, or physical prowess.
 Wikitionary.org goes for the “or” but adds the requirement of a set of rules.
 The American Heritage Dictionary, on the other hand, insists that both are necessary.
 Merriam-Websterboils it down to bare-bones: Sport, noun.
 A source of diversion: RECREATION.